bakrydiarra/Lotus/testing.md

 3. As a shopper, I want to be able to click on a product so that I can read the full product details.

+- Clicking on an individual product will expose the full product details.

 | Element                  | Action                   | Expected Result                                                                              | Pass/Fail |
 | ------------------------ | ------------------------ | -------------------------------------------------------------------------------------------- | --------- |
 | Product Content          | Display                  | Display correct product image, excerpt, price, product details and dispatch time frame       | Pass      |